 The cost of "small" items such as loose tools may be written off in full in the year of assessment in which they are acquired and brought into use.
 A "small" item in this context is one which normally functions in its own right, does not form part of a set and is acquired at a cost of less than R7 000 per item.
-The amount of R7 000 is applicable in respect of any asset acquired on or after 1 March 2009.
+The amount of R7 000 applies to any asset acquired on or after 1 March 2009.